Malacath-92/Proxy-PDF-Maker/README.md

 The `Fit` option for paper size will fit exactly `A` times `B` cards, without any margins whatsoever.
 The choice of `A` and `B` is made in the option that will appear below the `Paper Size` option once `Fit` is selected.
 Check out the preview for an idea of how this ends up.

 ##### Paper Size: Base Pdf
-It will load all pdf files inside the folder `res/base_pdfs` and present them in the drop-down below.
-When rendering the first page of the selected pdf will be used as a base for each page in the output.
+Presents all base DPF files a drop-down below.
+When rendering your PDF the first page of the selected pdf will be used as a base for each page in the output and to determine the page size.
 This is useful for example when using an automatic cutting machine to add registration marks to each page automatically.
+To add a base PDF simply drag-and-drop a `.pdf` file onto the main window, the dropdown will update automatically.

+#### Underlay PDF [Advanced Mode]
+Renders the chosen base PDF in the middle of each page.
+This is similar to the `Base PDF` option, without controlling the page size.

-#### Cards Size
+#### Page Size & Cards Size
-Gives you information about how big the cards will be once printed, this is the full grid per-page.
+Gives you information about the size of the page and how big all the cards will be once printed, this is the full grid per-page.
 Not the individual cards.

 #### Margin Mode [Advanced Mode]
 Determines how the margins are determined, giving the following options: